TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 (gravity [x v] :: #0fbd8c)
 ```

-This block the world gravity's X, Y, or Z value.
+This block returns the world gravity's X, Y, or Z value.

 ### Bodies <a name="bodies"></a>
 >[!TIP]